 In science, there is absolutely no room for fraud or untruth.
 Our job as scientists is to search out facts, not just for ourselves but for society as a whole.
 Consequently, you should be very clear that, just as I expect you to learn about the topic matter, I also expect you to learn about scientific honesty.
 In the work that you present to me, falsifying, plagiarism, or copying without attribution will not be tolerated.
-Additionally, re-use of assignments from other classes will not be permitted Intentional ethical violations will be handled in accordance with the university's academic integrity policy.
+Neither will re-use of assignments from other classes, whether yours or someone else's.
+Intentional ethical violations will be handled in accordance with the university's academic integrity policy.

 All assignments will be submitted to the Turn-it-in system, where its originality will be verified.
 Please check the school guidelines for further clarification of violations.

-All course materials can be found on http://sakai.rutgers.edu after you log in.
+All course materials can be found on

+https://sakai.rutgers.edu/portal/directtool/b5a8956b-c473-42d7-8224-234970fcf50f/after you log in.
 It is expected that you have reviewed all relevant materials to the week's assignment prior to our schedule online chat.